 See the listing of ENERGY STAR qualified commercial washers.

 ENERGY STAR qualified washers can also be identified by the presence of the program's logo on the washer itself.

-	If you do not have internet access, or require assistance determining whether a particular high-efficiency clothes

-	washer qualifies for a rebate, please contact our Conservation Department at (831) 475-8500.
+If you do not have internet access or require assistance determining whether a particular high-efficiency clothes washer qualifies for a rebate, please call our Conservation Department at 831-475-8500.

 Clothes Washer Rebate Eligibility

-	Complete rebate eligibility requirements are listed on the clothes washer rebate application.
-However, we still want you

-	to be aware of the following:
+Complete rebate eligibility requirements are listed on the Clothes Washer Rebate Application (PDF).
+However, we still want you to be aware of the following:

 - Clothes washers must be installed and rebate applications must be postmarked within 90 days of the purchase date.

 - Purchased or leased clothes washers must be new.

 - The rebate amount cannot exceed the purchase price of the clothes washer.
 Parts, sales tax, and installation labor are not included.